isomerpages/mlaw-corp/_covid19/18-Hire-purchase-agreements.md

 * The Act covers hire-purchase agreements and conditional sales agreements of:

-  * A plant, machinery or fixed asset that is used for manufacturing, production, or other business purposes; or
+  * A plant, machinery or fixed asset in Singapore that is used for manufacturing, production, or other business purposes; or

   * A commercial vehicle.

-* The Act does not cover vehicle rental agreements.
+* The Act also covers [link (rental agreements for commercial equipment)(https://www.mlaw.gov.sg/covid19-relief/faq/rental-agreements){:target="_blank"}.
+In summary:

 **b.
-What is a “commercial vehicle”?**
+What is the difference between a rental agreement and a hire-purchase agreement?**

-* A commercial vehicle is

-  * A goods vehicle (e.g a truck used to transport goods);
-  * An excursion bus, private bus, private-hire bus, omnibus or school bus;
-  * A private hire car;
-  * A taxi; or
-  * An engineering plant (e.g a tractor, road roller, excavator, forklift).
+* Broadly speaking, in a hire-purchase agreement, ownership of the good passes to the hirer after the payment of all the instalments.
+* In a rental agreement, ownership of the good does not pass to the renter.
+*	If you are unsure of the nature of your contract, you should seek legal advice.

 **c.
 What reliefs under the Act are applicable to me, the hirer/debtor?**